The wave of ISIS beheadings has horrified people all over the world

 Reports of beheadings also emerge from Saudi Arabia, where it is a legal method of execution under the country’s judicial code; and Mexico and Brazil, where it is typically the work of criminal gangs.

-But neither has placed the practice in the global spotlight to the same degree as ISIS’s propaganda, in which the threat is extended to “disbelievers” around the globe.
+But neither has placed the practice in the global spotlight to anything like the same degree as ISIS’s propaganda, in which the threat is extended to “disbelievers” around the globe.

 A similar copy-cat effect had been observed with the phenomenon of school mass shootings, said Kruglanski.